In Colombia, protesters march on as talks stall and blockades remain

 Last week the two sides reached a so-called pre-agreement, the details of which have not yet been released.
 But the committee later accused the government of backtracking and talks on Tuesday ended without further advances.

-The government said protest leaders need to condemn road blocks which have caused shortages around the country and hit exports of coffee, coal and other products, adding that that was non-negotiable.
+The government said protest leaders need to condemn road blocks which have caused shortages around the country and hit exports of coffee, coal and other products, adding the point was non-negotiable.
 The committee has said it does not have sway over all protesters.

 Francisco Maltes, president of the Central Union of Workers (CUT), who sits on the committee, accused the government of delaying the signing of the pre-agreement that includes guarantees the committee says are needed to protect protesters' rights.